 Your initial notification of the field audit comes via mail, but the IRS revenue agent may call you to set up a date for the audit and discuss the types of records they want to look at.

 Tax Audit Help & Tips

-If the IRS determines that you made a mistake, you’ll likely owe extra taxes.
+- Get Professional Help.
+If the IRS determines you made a mistake, you’ll likely owe extra taxes.
 However, if you discover further deductions or credits you’re entitled to, the IRS will cut you a check for what it owes you.
-Therefore, it’s important to work alongside the agent and keep your eyes open for any mistakes or omissions.
-Furthermore, many online tax preparation software programs such as H&R Block actually offer audit assistance – so if you used one, see if you can get assistance.
+Therefore, it’s vital you work alongside the agent and keep your eyes open for any mistakes or omissions.
+Furthermore, many online tax preparation software programs like TurboTax or H&R Block offer audit assistance.
+If you used one of these programs, see if you can get help through them.

-Being audited can be very trying.
-However, if you have kept diligent records and been honest with the IRS, then you have nothing to worry about.
+Being the subject of an IRS audit is stressful.
+However, if you’ve kept careful records and been honest with the IRS, you don’t have to worry about being accused of fraud or winding up in federal prison.
 Just cooperate, be prepared with your documentation, and everything will turn out fine.

 Have you ever dealt with an IRS audit?
 Would you add any tips to this list?